rodfrutuoso/nest_ecoapp/documentation/notes.md

 - exclude baseId from transfer Material and contract Id from Register Budget [x]
 - change physical document fetch by project_number instead of projectId []
 - refact all use cases to search by user repository instead of estimator or storekeeper repository []
+- return in pagination params max quantity of pages[]

 # Test 1 file